tomography/tomoscan/docs/source/about.rst

 - tomoscan.py implements a base class (TomoScan) with the code that should be beamline-independent.
 - Beamline-dependent code is implemented in derived classes that inherit from tomoscan.

-  - tomoscan_13bm.py is an implementation of the derived class TomoScan13BM.
+  - tomoscan_13bm.py implements the derived class TomoScan13BM.
 This is used at APS beamline 13-BM-D.
-  - tomoscan_2bm.py is an implementation of the derived class TomoScan2BM.
+  - tomoscan_2bm.py implements the derived class TomoScan2BM.
 This is used at APS beamline 2-BM-A.

 Advantages compared to current APS tomography Python software